MattBroach/DjangoRestMultipleModels/README.md

 If you want to combine `MultipleModelAPIView`'s `list()` function with other views, you can use the included `MultipleModelMixin` instead.

 # Version Notes

+* 1.6 -- Incorporated and expanded on reverse sort implemented by @schweickism

 * 1.5 -- Added support for Django Rest Framework's pagination classes, custom filter functions (the latter thanks to @Symmetric), and some base refactoring